 Drive eastwards from the center of Isfjorden to Grøvdalen.
 From Grøvdalen you continue along the toll road and almost to the end of the road in Søredalen.
 This is where the hike towards Grøvdalsbakken starts.

-SEASON – Mid July to August, these are approximate dates that depends on the weather, temperature and the amount of snow in the mountains.
+SUITABILITY: The hike is best suited for experienced hikers who are comfortable with exposed terrain.
 This is a landslide-prone area, always make your own evaluation about this danger before and during this hike.
 It often happens that the snow accumulates in the river valley and on the trail from snow avalanches that have occurred during the winter.
 Due to this, it is not recommended to go on this hike if there is still snow on the trail.

 The Hike to Grøvdalsbakken